dask/dask/docs/source/high-level-graphs.rst

        layers: Dict[str, Mapping]
        dependencies: Dict[str, Set[str]]

-You can construct a HighLevelGraph explicilty by providing both to the constructor.
+You can construct a HighLevelGraph explicitly by providing both to the
+constructor:

 .. code-block:: python